 Benefits of awakening Kundalini

-trigger a wide range of phenomena, both positive and negative.
-Kundalini
+Kundalini’s awakening can accomplish a wide range of positive and negative phenomena.
+It

-The actual arousing of the tremendous force of it may only be safely attempted under the expert guidance of a Master of occult science- otherwise, Kundalini may act downwards and intensify both the desire-nature and the activity of the sexual organs.
-When Kundalini is awakened it brings:-
+The actual arousing of the tremendous force of Shaktipat may only attempt under the expert guidance of a Master of occult science.
+Otherwise, it may flow downwards and intensify both the desire-nature and the activity of the sexual organ.
+When it is awake, it brings:-

 - Deep sensation to realize the self entity.

-- A great vision to identify chakras and to reveal the truth.
+- A great vision to identify channels and to reveal the supreme truth.

 - State of super-consciousness of self-awakening.

-- Kundalini offers a great sense of working on conflicts.
+- Kundalini brings a great sense of working on conflicts.

-- To be stable and to enter a deep state of peace and joy.
+- To be stable and to attain a deep state of peace and joy.